maharlikraft-network/mk-hub/README.md

-# HubCommand
+# Hub Command
-An official dedicated plugin for MaharliKraft Network.
+An official hub plugin of MaharliKraft Network.
 Coded by DPG

+**This plugin is opensource**